Since 1952, Honoring Courage in Journalism

 Rubin, a Pulitzer-decorated foreign correspondent for the New York Times, was celebrated this week at the 64th Elijah Parish Lovejoy Convocation at Colby.
 She addressed a packed Lorimer Chapel after receiving an honorary degree from President David A. Greene.
 Learn more >>>

 The Story of Lovejoy

-Elijah Parish Lovejoy was born Nov.
-9, 1802, in Albion, Maine, and graduated from Waterville College (now Colby) in 1826.
+Elijah Parish Lovejoy was born in Albion, Maine, and graduated from Waterville College (now Colby) in 1826.
 On Nov.
-7, 1837, in Alton, Ill., Lovejoy, a newspaper editor, became America’s first martyr to the freedom of the press when a pro-slavery mob set fire to the building that housed his press.
-Killed as he attempted to extinguish the blaze, he was buried on Nov.
-9, his 35th birthday
+7, 1837, in Alton, Ill., the newspaper editor became America’s first martyr to the freedom of the press when a pro-slavery mob set fire to the building that housed his press.
+Killed as he attempted to extinguish the blaze, he was buried on his 35th birthday.